cjerrington/cjerrington.github.io/src/posts/2023/2023-10-01-using-cheatsheets.md

 ---
 title: Using Cheat sheets
-excerpt: How to quickly get help with command line commands and other resources
+description: How to quickly get help with command line commands and other resources
 tags:
   - shell
   - snippets